chocolatey/choco-wiki/Installation-Licensed.md

 * `choco install chocolatey-agent <options>`

+For more on the agent service, please see [[Agent Service|FeaturesAgentService]].

+## Common Errors and Resolutions

+When you are attempting to install the licensed edition, you may run into some errors depending on your configuration.
+Here are some common ones we've seen.

+### Exception of type 'Rhino.Licensing.LicenseNotFoundException' was thrown.

+If you run into this error, it means you are on an older version of Chocolatey and you need to upgrade.

+1. Remove the license file.
+1. Upgrade the `chocolatey` package - `choco upgrade chocolatey <options>`
+1. Set the license file back and proceed with the install or upgrade process as above.

-**NOTE**: If you have internalized licensed packages (or are on a trial) and you see something similar to the following: `ERROR: The term 'Install-ChocolateyWindowsService' is not recognized as the name of a cmdlet, function, script file, or operable program`, it means you don't yet have a verified set up of the licensed edition.
-You will need to resolve that first and then install the agent service as it won't install without a verified setup.
+### ERROR: The term 'Install-ChocolateyWindowsService' is not recognized as the name of a cmdlet, function, script file, or operable program.

+You can get this if you are attempting to install the `chocolatey-agent` package, but you don't have a verified installation of a licensed edition of Chocolatey.
+You must resolve that prior to attempting to install the `chocolatey-agent` package.
+See [How Do I Know When the License is Installed?](#how-do-i-know-when-the-license-is-installed).